vnratc/CS/CS50W/capstone/README.md

 ### How to run the application

+Before running the app install Pillow by running the following command in the terminal:
+    python -m pip install Pillow
 To run the app in your terminal navigate to the project's main directory and run the following command to start server:
     python manage.py runserver
 In your browser go to the url suggested by the terminal .
 You will be brought to the login screen.